sjl/cl-digraph/docs/03-reference.markdown

 Insert an edge from `predecessor` to `successor` if not already present.

-  The `predecessor` and `successor` vertices must exist in the graph already.

   Returns `t` if the edge was already in the graph, or `nil` if it was inserted.

+  The `predecessor` and `successor` vertices must already exist in the graph.
+  If `predecessor` is not in the graph a `missing-predecessor` error will be signaled.
+Otherwise, if `successor` is not in the graph, a `missing-successor` error will be signaled.